Helping you set digital ground rules

 Block explicit sites on Google Search with SafeSearch filters

-As part of Family Link, you can use the SafeSearch setting across phones, tablets, and laptops.
-This setting is designed to block explicit images, videos, and websites from Google Search results to avoid pornography and graphic violence, although it is not 100% accurate.
+As part of Family Link, you can use the SafeSearch setting across phones, tablets and laptops.
+This setting is designed to block explicit images, videos and websites from Google Search results to avoid pornography and graphic violence, although it is not 100% accurate.
 The SafeSearch setting is on by default for signed-in users under 13 (or applicable age in your country), who have accounts managed by Family Link, but parents can choose to turn it off.

 Not all apps are right for all children.
-With Family Link, you can filter apps in the Google Play Store to allow your child to browse only apps with a rating you think is appropriate.
-You can also get a notification on your device that lets you approve or block the apps your child wants to download from the Google Play Store.
+With Family Link, you can filter apps in the Google Play Store to allow your child to browse only apps with a rating that you think is appropriate.
+You can also get a notification on your device that lets you approve or block the apps that your child wants to download from the Google Play Store.

 To help you decide which pieces of content or entertainment might be right for your child, look for the family star badge on Google Play.
 The family star signifies that they have been through more careful reviews and have been developed with families in mind.
 You can also review its content ratings, permissions, and whether it contains ads or in-app purchases.